shaylevin89/beteavon_app/README.md

 Instruction:

+My panel:

-In My panel page:
+Settings page:

-Insert your API key from printnode in Settings page
+Insert your API key from printnode

-In Printers page:
+Printers page:

 Manage your printers, insert nickname for printer as you wish,

 Make printer active by change the printer active state to true or unactive by setting the active state to false.

-In Orders page:
+Orders page:

 Fill the order form to make new order.